HYAllStars/Relations/ClosureOperators/README.md

    The union of these is U₁ = \{(0, 1), (0, 2), (1, 1), (1, 2), (2, 1), (2, 2)\} and clearly U₁ must be contained in the transitive closure of T.

    What else could be in C T?
-To find out, notice that we need only consider each pair of pairs in U₁ and see what they generate via the transitive property.
+To find out, we need only consider each pair of pairs in U₁ and see what they generate via the transitive property.

-   That is, consider the transitive closure of every two element subset of U₁.
 (We need not consider those we already looked at above.)
+If any new pairs arise that were not already in U₁, then we will define a new set U₂ which will include these new pairs, along with all the pairs that were already in U₁.
+We continue like that until no new pairs are generated.

-Note that all of these closures are already contained in U₁, so U₁ is in fact the transitive closure of T. That is,
+   In the present case, each pair of pairs from U₁ generates an element of U₁, thus U₁ is already the transitive closure of T:

    C T = \{(0, 1), (0, 2), (1, 1), (1, 2), (2, 1), (2, 2)\}.